 Hair loss medication

 Currently the British Association of Dermatologists advocates only two medicated treatments approved to treat male pattern baldness.
 These are finasteride tablets (brand name Propecia) and minoxidil (brand name Regaine).
 Neither offers a complete cure but both can slow hair loss and promote regrowth.

 Propecia (see also, generic finasteride) is a prescription medication, taken once daily.
 It blocks production of the hormone that causes your hair follicles to shrink.
 This treatment is proven to treat hair loss on both the top and front of your head.
-However, while you may notice visible results in 3 to 6 months of taking Propecia, you are advised to continue treatment for at least 12 months to confirm whether it is effective for you.
+However, while you may notice visible results in three to six months of taking Propecia, you are advised to continue treatment for at least 12 months to confirm whether it is effective for you.
 You must then continue taking Propecia to maintain the effects.

-Regaine is available without prescription, meaning you don’t need a GP to approve you.
-It is applied twice daily to your scalp.
+Regaine and minoxidil are available without prescription, meaning you don’t need a GP to approve you.
+It's applied twice daily to your scalp.
 Although less effective than Propecia, Regaine can aid hair regrowth in some men within threw months.
 As with Propecia, any hair regrowth will be lost once treatment is stopped.
 If any skin problems affect your scalp or you suffer from a heart condition, you may be unable to use Regaine.
 In such cases you should consult your doctor or pharmacist.

 Stopping hair loss naturally

 Some people prefer trying to stop hair loss without medication.
 The herbal supplement saw palmetto is a common natural hair loss treatment.
 Tentative studies link this natural plant extract with hair loss prevention.
 However saw palmetto is not yet clinically proven to stop or reverse hair loss.